 Of course, these are just general examples, and each case is decided on its own fact-specific basis.
-There are also situations – decidedly more rare – in which both parties agree to extend the prescribed time by agreement (such as a provision in a contract).
-Generally though, the statute of limitations as set by the state is what will govern.
+There are also situations – decidedly rarer – in which both parties agree to extend the prescribed time by agreement (such as a provision in a contract).
+Generally, though, the statute of limitations as set by the state is what will govern.

 Although virtually every employer in Massachusetts is required to carry workers’ compensation insurance, that doesn’t mean the benefits will be easily attainable.
 Particularly if you believe you might be down to the wire or even passed this statute of limitations, it’s imperative that you consult with an attorney who has an extensive background in this area of law.Workers’ Compensation Statute of Limitations in Massachusetts

 - Workers have four years from the date he or she first became aware of the causal relationship between his or her disability or injury and employment in which to file a claim.

 - Spouses/ dependents have four years from the date of the worker’s death in which to file a claim.

 In some cases, this is easy.
 For example, a construction worker falls off a roof on Jan.
 1, 2016 and breaks his leg.
 That worker will have until Jan.
 1, 2020 to file a workers’ compensation claim.
 (This is not to say he or she should wait anywhere near that long; after all, benefits can begin almost immediately after filing and there is usually nothing to gain by waiting).